tcj/ModifierKeysMorph/README.md

 It shows the state of Shift, Control, Mac-option, and Command, according to Sensor (EventSensor).

+## How to get it

+This git repository contains both a FileTree repo and a simple fileout.
+You can chose to clone this repo and add the filetree repo in Monticello, or to just file-in the .st file.
+The classes are all in category `ModifierKeys-Core`.

 ## How to open it

 To open it on its own: